 A beneficial interest, typically referred to in manners concerning trusts, is the right to receive benefit from assets held by another party.

-Although not specifically defined (or even mentioned) in IRC Section 1031, the term “boot” is commonly used and refers to the fair market value of cash,
+Boot, although not specifically defined (or even mentioned) in IRC Section 1031, is commonly used and refers to the fair market value of cash,

 Capital Expenditures are, in the context of commercial real estate, funds used by a company to acquire or upgrade physical assets that cannot be expensed as